 |Dafi Alfadila||BBDO Malaysia||Art Director|

 |Chin Chee Keong||BBDO Malaysia||Designer|

 CLLBR8.
 A streetwear brand that hijacked popular tee designs with our own designs inspired by cancer stories and educational facts, turning t-shirt designs into learning tools.
 It tapped into young people's love for streetwear brands and collaborations to turn cancer misconceptions around, and to educate them on the different cancers that affect young people, especially.

-We hijacked streetwear brand t-shirt such as Supreme, Kith, Alife, etc and added our designs to create awareness about cancer.
+On the 22nd of September 2016, we launched a video on CLLBR8's Facebook page, highlighting the need for youths to be more aware about cancer.
+After the video launch, we released social postings with the hijacked t-shirt designs, calling out international streetwear brands like Supreme, Kith and Alife to back the project.
 We chose the simplest t-shirts that only have the brand logos on them, and printed our designs on top of it.
-We created simple designs that fit the streetwear culture's look and feel but at the same time delivered the message about deadly diseases such as breast cancer, eye melanoma, HPV, etc. We used traditional handmade screen printing instead of mass production techniques to make the t-shirt more valuable and limited.
-After being approached by Pestle & Mortar, the top streetwear brand in Malaysia, we are working on creating roadshows at colleges and universities to drive more awareness with plans to even auction off these t-shirts for donations.
+We created simple designs that fit the streetwear culture's look and feel but at the same time delivered the message about deadly diseases such as breast cancer, eye melanoma, HPV, etc. After being approached by Pestle & Mortar, the top streetwear brand in Malaysia, we are working on creating roadshows at colleges and universities to drive more awareness with plans to even auction off these t-shirts for donations.